 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-These Strawberry Powdered Sugar Donuts are tender vanilla bean cake doughnuts, baked until golden, then coated with strawberry powdered sugar!
-You'll love the pretty pink color and hint of strawberry in every bite!
+These Strawberry Powdered Sugar Donuts are tender vanilla bean cake donuts, baked until golden, then coated with strawberry powdered sugar!
+You'll love the pretty pink color and strawberry flavor in every bite!

 If you enjoy this recipe, check out the posts for my Honey Donuts, Apple Cider Donuts, and Strawberry Biscuits!